Charitize/pr-train/README.md

 If you wish, it also makes sure there is a "combined" branch (which contains the code of all subbranches and you can build it and run tests on it - please see the `Chained PR workflows` section below).

-Now everytime you make a change to any branch in the train, run `git pr-train -p` to merge and push branches or `git pr-train -rpf` to rebase branches and force-push (if you prefer rebasing).
+Now everytime you make a change to any branch in the train, run `git pr-train push` to push branches or `git pr-train rebase ` to rebase branches and ``git pr-train rebase -f` to force-push (if you prefer rebasing).

 ### `.pr-train.yml` config